 “[A] land ethic changes the role of Homo Sapiens from conqueror of the land-community to plain member and citizen of it.
 It implies respect for his fellow-members, and also respect for the community as such.” —Aldo Leopold, 1949.

-Nature conservation was humanity’s great challenge for the Twentieth Century.
+great challenge for the Twentieth Century.
 Nineteenth Century naturalists warned about the environmental damage humans were doing (Andrea Wulff–The Invention of Nature).
 At the start of the Twentieth Century conservationists like U. S. President Teddy Roosevelt began setting up protective government agencies such as the National Park Service, Forest Service, and others.
-The Dust Bowl raised awareness of the need for conservation among farmers and school children everywhere.
+The Dust Bowl raised awareness of the need for conservation among farmers and schoolchildren everywhere.
 However, in spite of public concern, we were never able to control the ‘progress’ that inch by inch was converting nature into profits.
-Farmers, grazers, and loggers destroyed ecosystems, eroded the soils, consumed the grasslands, and cut the forests.
-As these enterprises grew, the rest of us moved to the cities and left nature conservation to for-profit businesses.
+Farmers, grazers, and loggers eroded the soils, consumed the grasslands, and cut the forests.
+As these enterprises grew, most of us moved to the cities and abandoned nature to for-profit businesses.
 Nature conservation faded from common knowledge.
-I fear that we may now be on our way to destroying most if not all of life on Earth.
+We are on our way to destroying most if not all of life on Earth.